akbar-q/Mechatronics/4068/README.md

 ---

+## Where to Find Materials in the Learning Plan

+Throughout the weekly plan below, you will see references to activities, assignments, and case studies.
+**All supporting materials, templates, and examples are provided in the folders and files listed above.**
+- For risk assessment activities and case studies, see the [Example Hazard Risk Assessments/](Example%20Hazard%20Risk%20Assessments/) folder.
+- For safety standards and regulations, see the [Standards/](Standards/) folder.
+- For all presentations and summaries, see the [Presentations/](Presentations/) folder.
+- For programming and hardware (MATLAB/Simulink, ESP32), see the [external repository](https://github.com/akbar-q/Matlab-Simulink/tree/main/ESP32-Arm-6DOF-180Servo).

+---

 ## MATLAB/Simulink & Hardware Materials

 All Simulink models, code, and hardware resources for the ESP32 robotic arm are available in the following repository: